ganshul34/ReactNativeApp-Backend/README.md

 ### `mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[database][?options]]`
 ```

-Place the above code in DB file in api directory
+Place the above code in DB file in main directory

 Replace the username and password with the credentials generated on the cloud